 Frequently Asked Questions (FAQs): Mirtazapine for Recreational Use.

-Mirtazapine is not the same as Xanax, as these belong to different drug classes.
+Mirtazapine is not the same as Alprazolam, as these belong to different drug classes.

-Remeron, which is the common brand name of Mirtazapine, is a tetracyclic antidepressant whereas Xanax is a benzodiazepine.
+Remeron, which is the common brand name of Mirtazapine, is a tetracyclic antidepressant whereas Alprazolam is a benzodiazepine.

 Is mirtazapine psychoactive?